bioIKEA/IKEA_BETA_Benchmark/README.md

   - Java src/main/Render_main.java ## **running all the data needs approximately 1 hour**
 - Benchmark generation:
   - Java src/main/Benchmark_main.java **running all the data needs approximately 3 hours**

+# Version
+We regularly generate a new version of the benchmark based on the newly released raw data.
+The current version is 1.0.
+- Version current = 1.0
+	- release date: October 10, 2021.
+	- specification: bio2redf release 4; Drugbank 5.1.7; ClinicalTrials by Mar 2021

 # Contact
 For help or questions of using the application, please contact Zong.nansu@mayo.edu